mk12/sicp/notes/text.md

 # 3: Modularity, Objects, and State

-- Primitive procedures and primitive data combine to construct compound entities; abstraction controls complexity.
-- But these tools are not sufficient for designing programs.
+- So far, we've learned how to build abstractions with procedures and data.
-- We also need organizational principles to guide the overall design of the program.
+- Abstraction is crucial to deal with complexity, but it's not the whole story.
+We also need organizational principles to guide the overall design of the program.
-- We need to structure large systems to make them _modular_.
-- A modular program can be divided into coherent parts that can be separately developed and maintained.
+- We need strategies to help us build _modular_ systems, which naturally divide into coherent parts that can be separately maintained.

-- One designed strategy is to base the structure of the program on the structure of physical systems being modeled.
-- Done properly, this allows us to add new objects or new actions easily and locally, without changing the whole strategy.
-- Program organization depends on the system to be modeled.
-- Two "world views": concentrate on _objects_, or on _streams_.
-- Objects: Must allow change but preserve identity.
-Abandon the substitution model for the environment model.
-Grapple with time in the computational model.
-- Streams: Decouple simulated time in the model from the order of events that take place in the computer.
-Delayed evaluation.
+> If we have been successful in our system organization, then to add a new feature or debug an old one we will have to work on only a localized part of the system. [@3]

+- In this chapter we will investigate two prominent organizational strategies.
+- The first views the system as a collection of distinct _objects_ that change over time.
+- The second focuses on _streams_ of information that flow in the system.
+- Both approaches raise significant linguistic issues in our programming.

 ## 3.1: Assignment and Local State